-Academicians on Campus: Professor Lee Chack Fan and SFC Students Unlock the Scientific Codes of Major National Projects
+Academicians Campus Tour: Professor Lee Chack Fan and SFC Students Unlock the Scientific Codes of Major National Projects

 2025-11-28

-On November 26, the “Academicians on Campus” initiative by The Great Bay Area Association of Academicians (GBAAA) —visited Hong Kong and Kowloon Kaifong Women's Association Sun Fong Chung College (SFC).
+On November 26, the “Academicians Campus Tour” initiative by The Greater Bay Area Association of Academicians (GBAAA) —visited H.K. & Kowloon Kaifong Women's Association Sun Fong Chung College (SFC).
 Professor Lee Chack Fan, an academician of both the Chinese Academy of Engineering and the Canadian Academy of Engineering, delivered an inspiring lecture on the history of the Three Gorges Project, blending scientific depth with humanistic warmth.
 His talk captivated over 350 teachers and students at the college, offering them an immersive experience of the grandeur of China’s landmark engineering achievements and the transformative power of technological innovation.

 Professor Lee began by addressing the historical suffering caused by Yangtze River floods, illustrating the urgency and necessity of the Three Gorges Project with century-long flood data and vivid descriptions of the unique geographical phenomenon known as the “Jingjiang Perched River.”
 He then traced the project’s century-long journey—from initial proposals to final completion—and demystified its core engineering design using accessible language.
 Emphasizing the principle of “harmonizing ecological protection with development,” he also highlighted the cultural preservation efforts and environmental safeguards implemented by scientists and engineers during construction, thereby conveying a holistic vision of “engineering water management plus ecological water management.”
 This narrative helped students grasp, in a tangible way, the significance and breakthroughs of modern engineering.